 Grad Talk

-Grad students Alex Ringling and Steve Cardinal each talk about life at Mizzou, discuss their thesis defense projects, describe their hopes of what’s next, and chat about their favorite geography memories in this issue of Grad Talk.
+Grad student Steve Cardinal talks about life at Mizzou, discussing his thesis defense project, sharing his hopes for what’s next, and reflecting on his favorite geography memories, in this issue of Grad Talk.

 Why did you choose geography as a grad degree?
 And what is your emphasis?